morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * Target tracking, target a specific average CloudWatch metric
 * Step scaling, scale based on CloudWatch alarms, need to create alarms.
 * Scheduled Scaling: based on predictable changes

+#### Auto scaling difference of ECS classic, Fargate and EB multi container

+Fargate is simplest, just need to add auto scaling for ECS service

+EB multi container: is also good.
+When new EC2 instance is added, it automatically add new containers in the Task definition.

+ECS classic: The most complicated one.
+We must manage 2 auto scaling activities, EC2 instance and ECS service.
+It can happen that EC2 instance only use 30% of CPU, but the capacity is full, no more container can be deployed.
+So we can use Capacity Provider to do the scaling for EC2 instance.